pkaroly/Data-Driven-Estimation/README.md

 - **generateData.m**: Runs the model at different values of input and generates simulated data

 ## Data
 One example seizure is provided in data folder.
-Additional seizure data can be found [here (NOTE DATA TO BE UPLOADED AFTER PUBLICATION)](https://figshare.com/s/733ed9c6b3f71875410a)
+Additional seizure data can be downloaded online from the Epilepsy Ecosystem.
+Data are available as “Melbourne Seizure Prediction Trial Seizure Data” from https://www.epilepsyecosystem.org/howitworks/#data.
+After registering you will be emailed an invitation to download the data from figshare.
+The data are licensed under a Creative Commons license with conditions on ATTRIBUTION, NON-COMMERCIAL use and SHARE-ALIKE.
+Users will be required to create an account and sign a terms of use agreement that requires no commercial use, and restricts all works derived from the data to be made publicly available under the same licence.

 Data is a single .mat file with a variable, *Seizure* that has dimension T x N, where T is the number of samples, and N is the number of electrode channels (16).
 The seizure onset is 5 minutes from the start of the data and seizure offset is 1 minute from the end of the data.
 Data is sampled at 400Hz.

 ## Supplementary Figures